DaBlick/Hierarchical-Observer-Pattern/README.md

         addObservable.addObserver(scoreKeeper);
         editObservable.addObserver(scoreKeeper);

-Our ScoreKeeper is now an observer of the `mainObservable`, the `addObservable`, and the `editObservable`.
-When a player is added, removed, edited, the observables will fire events to the `ScoreKeeper`.
+`ScoreKeeper` is an observer of the `mainObservable`, the `addObservable`, and the `editObservable`.
+When a player is added, removed, edited, the observables will fire the events.

 Next, let's make some changes to the `PlayerList`.

         playerList.addPlayer(player);
         playerList.editPlayer(player, "Jonathan", player.getAge(), player.getGender(), "jonathan@gmail.com");

-This code will add a  `Player` and  edit the `Player`s name and email fields.
-As these two calls occur, the observers are being notified of these events.
+This code will add a  `Player` and  edit a `Player`s name and email fields.
+As these two calls occur, the observers are updated.
 Let's take a look at the addPlayer() method in PlayerList.

     public void addPlayer(Player player)
     {